-- 1.1 The budget and policy framework set out an annual timetable for the HRA budget process.
+1.1 The budget and policy framework set out an annual timetable for the HRA budget process.
 Production of this report and the ability to scrutinise the budget are key features of that framework, along with consultation with tenants.
 As part of this process, the HRA Budget report for 2024/25 was scrutinised at the Governance, Strategy and Resources Scrutiny Board on 26 January 2024.
-The Committee was content to commend the report to Cabinet without amendment and it is presented to Cabinet with the intention that it will subsequently be considered by Council on 28 February 2024. - 1.2 HRA activities are a key element of the Council's Housing Strategy (approved by Council on 10 July 2019) which aims to provide a diverse Oldham Housing offer that is attractive and meets the needs of different sections of the population at different stages of their lives.
+The Committee was content to commend the report to Cabinet without amendment.
+Cabinet duly considered and approved the report at its meeting on 12 February 2024 and commended the report to Council.

+1.2 HRA activities are a key element of the Council's Housing Strategy (approved by Council on 10 July 2019) which aims to provide a diverse Oldham Housing offer that is attractive and meets the needs of different sections of the population at different stages of their lives.